katerynaCh/multimodal-emotion-recognition/README.md

 </p>

 ## Dependencies
-The code is tested with pytorch=1.9.0.
+The code is tested with Python=3.9.5 and pytorch=1.9.0.
 To install required packages:
 ```
 pip install -r requirements.txt
 ```